-APA's emerging professional members are students, recent graduates, and individuals in the early stages of their planning careers.
+APA's emerging professional members are students, recent graduates, and individuals in the early stages of their professional careers.
 APA offers them connections, career assistance, continuing education, and a path to certification.

 Early Career Program